 The sooner you start planning and saving for your new home, the better.
 It’s never too early to start.

-A year before you plan to buy, check your credit score a year before.
+A year before you plan to buy, check your credit score.
 If you see errors, fix them because the higher you boost your score, you increase your chances of getting better interest rates.

 Next, set up a budget and, if needed, make some lifestyle changes.
 It might surprise you to learn all the ways you can save.

 - Set a fixed amount to put into savings each paycheck.
-(Tip: Place money in a Tax-Free Savings Account to avoid paying taxes on the money you’re saving for your home.)
+(Tip: Place money in a Tax-Free Savings Account to avoid paying taxes on interest you are making.)

 - Reduce high-interest debt ASAP by paying down or transferring credit card debt to lower rate cards.

 - Find a cheaper or smaller apartment to cut back on your rent expense.

 - Trade your car in for a less expensive one or sell it and use public transportation.

 - Cut back on cable TV and landline costs by streaming shows and using your cell as your primary phone.